 Community Health Needs Assessment & Community Service Plan

-In addition to providing the highest quality care for patients at our primary locations, we at NYU Langone Medical Center aim to apply our scientific and clinical strengths to support the health needs of the broader community.
+In addition to providing the highest quality care for patients at our primary locations, we at NYU Langone Health aim to apply our scientific and clinical strengths to support the health needs of the broader community.

 Through the partnerships outlined in our Community Service Plan, we seek to create a platform for evidence-based health promotion and disease prevention at the neighborhood level, including the Lower East Side and Chinatown, in Manhattan; Sunset Park and Red Hook, in Brooklyn; and in Hempstead, Long Island.

 Our community-based and government partners span early childhood education settings and schools, health centers, housing developments, community development organizations, faith-based organizations, and local businesses.

 Read our complete Community Health Needs Assessment/Community Service Plan.

 Read the previous Community Health Needs Assessment.